 1. DREDF – which is always at the top of my list, as it goes across the disability spectrum, helping to protect all of us with disabilities.

-2. Portlight: These are the good people who are behind the disaster relief efforts all over the US/Puerto Rico.
+2. Portlight: These are the good people who are behind disaster relief efforts.
 Your direct donation makes a direct difference.

-3. ADAPT: Make no mistake about it: the disabled activists from ADAPT and their partner groups are the ones who saved Medicaid this year.
+3. ADAPT: Make no mistake about it: the disabled activists from ADAPT and their partner groups are the ones who saved Medicaid last year.
 The work they do is powerful, life-changing and absolutely necessary.

 4. a.
 DeafHope: Domestic Violence shelters are not often accessible to d/Deaf women: they are based through the telephone.
 DeafHope helps d/Deaf survivors of domestic abuse get help.

 b.
-Council of Parent Attorneys and Advocates: I just found out about this organization!
-Holy cow, where have I been?!
-Super awesome.
+Council of Parent Attorneys and Advocates: Super awesome.
 Check it out.

 6. Disability Rights Advocates: These guys are wonderful.
 They are the ones who sued Target over access – and won.

 7. HEARD – Helping to Educate and Advance the Rights of the Deaf – Their mission to help facilitate communication between the d/Deaf/hard of hearing community and the justice system.
 They are also committed to d/Deaf prisoners, correcting wrongful convictions and ending deaf prisoner abuse.

-8. ASAN – Autistic Self-Advocacy Network – an American organization by and for Autistic adults advocating for systems change and ensuring that the voices of Autistics are heard.
+8. ASAN – Autistic Self-Advocacy Network – an American organization by and for Autistic adults advocating for systems change and ensuring that the voices of Autistics are heard (this is the organization that you should be paying attention to instead of Autism Speaks).

 9. Language Acquisition and Equality Project for Deaf Kids (LEAD-K): as a deaf woman, I absolutely must mention this.
 There is a crisis in the deaf community over deaf-education and our kids learning ASL (or rather, not learning ASL, not having exposure to language they can understand).
 Nyle DiMarco is also trying to raise awareness over this and funds to help LEAD-K with it’s work.